U.S. Marine general sees competition for next amphibious ship

 Navy officials had no immediate comment on the expected terms of the competition, which are likely to emerge after the release of the fiscal 2016 budget request.

-Huntington Ingalls and General Dynamics Corp are expected to compete for the work building the ships that would be used to transport Marines to the battlefield.
+Huntington Ingalls and General Dynamics Corp are expected to compete to build the ships that would be used to transport Marines to the battlefield.
 It was not immediately clear which other firms would compete.

-The Navy plans to buy a total of 11 new amphibious ships under the LX (R) program, with a goal of procuring the first of the new ships in fiscal 2020.
-(Reporting by Andrea Shalal; Editing by David Gregorio)
+Beci Brenton, spokeswoman for Huntington Ingalls, said the company applauded the Navy's decision to select the LPD hull form as the basis for LX(R), and said it would reduce costs and risks for the Navy and the shipbuilder.

+"With regards to competition, this really is a Navy decision," she said.